dadevel/mssql-spider/README.md

 ![Screenshot](./assets/demo.png)

-An improved [impacket-mssqclient](https://github.com/fortra/impacket/blob/master/examples/mssqlclient.py) that exploits impersonation and linked instances to discover and compromise as many Microsoft SQL Servers as it can reach.
+An improved [impacket-mssqclient](https://github.com/fortra/impacket/blob/master/examples/mssqlclient.py) that discovers and exploits as many Microsoft SQL Servers as it can reach by crawling linked instances and abusing user impersonation.
-For example, it can solve the OSEP Lab Challenge 2 automatically.
+For example, it can solve the [OSEP](https://www.offensive-security.com/pen300-osep/) Lab Challenge 2 automatically.

-Big thanks to the developers of fortra/impacket#1397, [SQLRecon](https://github.com/skahwah/SQLRecon) and [PowerUpSQL](https://github.com/NetSPI/PowerUpSQL) on which this project is based.
+Big thanks to the developers of fortra/impacket#1397, [SQLRecon](https://github.com/xforcered/SQLRecon) and [PowerUpSQL](https://github.com/NetSPI/PowerUpSQL) on which this project is based.

 # Setup